 My participant enrollment is very slow and I think my target won’t be reached.
 What should I do?
+This 3-min video is helpful.
 Reflect on the target population and your recruitment method.
 Are you using the best method to recruit?
 Increasing the recruitment incentive is not always the best solution.
 If you change your recruitment method you will need approval from your research ethics committee beforehand (this is usually a very simple process.)
 If you need advice about recruiting, ask for an ethics consult.

 Can I change my protocol after I started data collection?
 Yes, these are called amendments, but you often need permission from the research ethics committee before you make the change.
 Minor, administrative changes usually don’t need their pre-approval.
 Changes to protect the safety or welfare of research participants can generally be made without their pre-approval, but the research ethics committee will still need notification and eventual approval.
 Changes to methods, including changes to cohort size, consent forms, and survey content, will need pre-approval from the research ethics committee (as per jurisdictional requirements).

 Can researchers perform experiments on themselves?
 Self-experimentation is a matter for institutions and research ethics committees because a novel concept may outweigh the researcher’s concern for his/her own welfare.
 Self-experimentation (when permitted) is generally limited to studies with negligible risk and require the researcher-participant’s written informed consent.
 Negligible risk research has no foreseeable risk of harm or discomfort; and any foreseeable risk is not more than inconvenience.
 Where the risk, even if unlikely, is more than inconvenience, the research is not negligible risk.